Pharisees

-The Pharisees (/ˈfærəsiːz/; פְּרוּשִׁים) were a Jewish social movement and a school of thought in the Levant during the time of Second Temple Judaism.
-After the destruction of the Second Temple in 70 CE, Pharisaic beliefs became the foundational, liturgical, and ritualistic basis for Rabbinic Judaism.
+The Pharisees (/ˈfærəsiːz/; פְּרוּשִׁים) were a Jewish social movement and school of thought in the Levant during the time of Second Temple Judaism.
+Following the destruction of the Second Temple in 70 AD, Pharisaic beliefs became the foundational, liturgical, and ritualistic basis for Rabbinic Judaism.
+Although the group no longer exists, their traditions are of great importance for the manifold Jewish religious movements.